adan2013/vhs-htpc/README.md

 ## Article

 The article about this project is available on my blog.
-Currently only available in Polish:
+Currently only in Polish:

 [REDARKpl blog](https://redark.pl/vhs-htpc-project)